yuhao92/yuhao92.github.io/_pages/about.md

     ></video>
     <div class="project-title">CPG-Based Multi-Module Robotic Manipulation</div>
     <div class="project-desc">
-      This work marks the first application of the Central Pattern Generator (CPG) method to manipulation tasks in multi-module robotic systems.
+      This project marks the first application of the Central Pattern Generator (CPG) method to manipulation tasks in multi-module robotic systems.
 A novel data-driven optimization framework, integrated with dynamic simulations, efficiently identifies optimal CPG parameters in complex, high-dimensional spaces.
 This enables robust manipulation of objects with diverse sizes, shapes, and materials, as demonstrated through simulations and prototype experiments.
     </div>
   </div>
   <div class="project-col">